RobTillaart/DAC8571/README.md

 ### Write modi

 The DAC8571 can be written in different modi (datasheet page 19).
-Not all modi are supported yet, these need testing.
+Not all modi are supported yet, these need investigation and testing.

 - **void setWriteMode(uint8_t mode = DAC8571_MODE_NORMAL)**
 - **uint8_t getWriteMode()**